 Mussels are a great cheap and flavorsome option for those that like them (I do), and prawns or even scallops for real fancy and lush fish pie.
 I sometimes add anchovies too for extra flavor and saltiness.

-The important bit it's to get the base to be a nicely-flavored one, any firm white fish, like cod, pollock, or coley to make it more sustainable too.
+The most important bit is to get the base to be a nicely flavored one, any firm white fish, like cod, pollock, or coley to make it more sustainable.

 Having a chunk of something smoked is definitely a must as far as I like it, it brings a real depth and richness to the dish as well as (again!) making it more sustainable since we have really good smoked fish available to buy online or in supermarkets like haddock or salmon.